MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

 ### Step 3: Add a lookup activity for the new watermark

 In this step, you create a lookup activity to get the new watermark value.
-You'll use a query to acquire the new watermark from your source data table.
+You'll use a query to obtain the new watermark from your source data table.
 The highest value in *LastModifytime* column will be obtained.

-1. On the top bar, select **Lookup** under **Activities** tab to add the second Lookup activity.
+1. On the top bar, select **Lookup** under **Activities** tab to add the second lookup activity.

 1. Under **General** tab, rename this activity to **LookupNewWaterMarkActivity**.